jomago04/NBA-AI-Prop-Bet-Analyzer/README.md

 ## Future Plans
 - Implement automated prop bet scraping so you no longer have to manually find prop bets
+- Start scraping historical stats and bet lines to apply machine learning models to better predict prop bets
+  - This allows AI analysis AND machine learning models to be used to predict prop bets

 - Implement a frontend for the project
 - Add additional sports to the project